 In addition to mothering my brilliant child, I am a degree student, wannabe scientist, and I have a diagnosis of combined ADHD, which I received as an adult in 2018.
 As a result of all these experiences, I am passionate about advocating for the rights of SEN families, improving access to services, promoting inclusion and telling everyone and anyone about the beautiful wide world of neurodiversity.
 It is my hope that I can help SENsational families advocate strongly on behalf of the amazing group of parents it supports and represents.

 Hi, I'm Verity.
-I live in Hellesdon with my husband Matt, son Oliver and my 2 step kids.
+I live in rural Norfolk with my son Oliver.

 I found SENsational families on Facebook and although I was working at the time and wasn't able to come to the coffee mornings I found the support and advice there amazing!

 Oliver is now 6, totally non verbal and has severe learning disabilities.
 We first noticed his challenges at a very young age.
 It's a very lonely experience when younger children start developing before your own.
 When Oliver started mainstream school his difficulties really started to show.
 This had a major impact on Oliver's behaviour, anxiety and our family really began to feel the strain.

 We knew Oliver would need specialist schooling and had been preparing for it since he was 2, but as you may already know nothing is quite that simple and it's taken 2 years of fighting to get him a place at a special school.
 In the mean time Oliver has had a diagnosis of ASD.

 I had to become an expert, not only an expert on my own child but of sen law, local authorities, form filling, tribunal, autism, disability benefits and where sells the best wine when it all gets too much.
 I had great teachers though in the amazing people at SENsational Families who gave me endless advice, support and a shoulder to cry on when it all got too much ( and it was too early in the day for wine!)